arminhammer/jackdaw/README.md

 #### Nested workflows

-Serverless Workflows can nest other workflows, making reuse very powerful.
+Serverless Workflow can nest other workflows, making reuse very powerful.
 In the following example, Workflow A imports Workflow B, which in turn imports Workflow C.

 Workflow C:
 ```yaml